New Custom Wood Doors

 Quality.
 Reliability.
 Priced Right.

 Saint Agapit and Pro Cabinet Supply have partnered up to provide quality custom wood doors for cabinets and furniture wherever you need them.
+With over 25 years in experience, Saint Agapit is the superior manufacturer of wood doors in the market, and Pro Cabinet Supply stands behind their product 100%.

+Like every person, every type of wood species is unique, with its own style and personality.
 Although there are several elements to consider when creating your dream kitchen, such as engineered wood versus solid wood, the thickness of the door, the model and more, the wood species you choose will be the deciding factor when it comes to the look, strength and durability of your new kitchen.
+In this section, we present the main species used in the manufacture of cabinets, among the wide range of wood species that are available on the market.

 Maple